 Royal Bank of Canada

+17th Floor, South Tower

+Royal Bank Plaza

+200 Bay Street

+Toronto, Ontario M5J 2J5

 Ladies and Gentlemen:

 As Executive Vice President and General Counsel of Enron Corp., an Oregon corporation (“Enron”), I am familiar with the Enron Corp.
-Guaranty, dated as of September ___, 2000, (the “Guaranty”) in favor of the Royal Bank of Canada in connection with the swap transaction, pursuant to the ISDA Master Agreement and the related Confirmation, each dated as of September___, 2000, between Royal Bank of Canada and Enron Canada Corp.
+Guaranty, dated as of September ___, 2000, (the “Guaranty”) in favor of the Royal Bank of Canada in connection with the swap transaction, pursuant to the ISDA Master Agreement and the related Confirmations, each dated as of September___, 2000, between Royal Bank of Canada and Enron Canada Corp.
 In such capacity, I am also familiar with the Amended and Restated Articles of Incorporation and Bylaws of Enron.
 All capitalized terms used but not defined herein have the respective meanings given such terms in the Guaranty.

 Before rendering the opinion hereinafter set forth, I (or other attorneys with Enron's legal department acting under my direction) have examined the Guaranty, and have examined and relied upon originals or photostatic or certified copies of such corporate records, certificates of officers of Enron and of public officials, and such agreements, documents and instruments as I or such other attorneys have deemed relevant and necessary as the basis for the opinions hereinafter expressed.
 In such examination, I or such other attorneys assumed the genuineness of all signatures (other than signatures of officers of Enron on the Guaranty), the authenticity of all documents submitted to us as originals, and the conformity to original documents of all documents submitted to us as photostatic or certified copies.